 “Definitely not.
 Why do you ask?”

-“When I touched the watch, I got a small shock.”
+“When I touched it, I got a small shock.”

 “So did everyone else who touched it.
 Static electricity, once discharged, doesn’t come back, unless there’s been like, you know, rubbing feet against a rug.
 I just wanted to know if it was quartz or something.
-It says ‘Seiko’ so I thought there’s a battery inside.
+It says ‘Seiko’ so I was thinking there’s a battery inside.
 Might have been dangerous if there was a short circuit or loose wire.
-But nevermind.
+But never mind.
 Static electricity, like you said.
 Just come on by.”

 Peter stuck his head out the window of his sixth-floor apartment.
 Street light beams jumped from lamp to lamp, illuminating the path from his apartment to the address Detective McCarthy gave him.